mpataws/iotanium/docs/source/iot_hello_world/iot_hello_world.rst

     :alt: ../img/hello-world-7.png
     :width: 1024px

-- In your IoTanium repository, navigate to ``docs/source/iot_hello_world/hello_world.py``, and open that file in a text editor.
+- In your IoTanium repository, navigate to ``hello_world.py`` in the root directory of the repo, and open that file in a text editor.
 - Edit the line below, pasting the **Endpoint** value copied above to replace the default value::

     # original line